CosmicArcher/Exilium_Damage_Simulator/README.md

 Features present in Turn-by-Turn Simulator:
 - Papasha Summon inheriting her base stats
 - Buffs from corresponding skills automatically applied to final stats
+- Buff incompatibilities like defense down 1, 2, and acid corrosion debuffs cannot coexist, only one should be present at any given time
 - Buff skills that target a specific ally, all allies buffing skills implemented already
 - Consumable buffs removed upon respective triggers
 - Turn based buffs tick down after action and round based buffs tick down at the start of the team's turn